5 Tips to Help You See Better in The Digital World

 3. Adjust Your Reading Angle

-Adjust your screen so you look at it slightly downward and are about 24-28 inches away.
+You should adjust your screen, so you look at it slightly downward and are about 24-28 inches away.
 The center should be about 4-6 inches below your eyes.
-Also, make sure your screen is large enough and with just the right brightness and contrast so you’re not straining to see text or images clearly.
+Also, make sure your screen is large enough and with just the right brightness and contrast.
+That way, you won’t be straining to see text or images clearly.
 Adjust the screen settings to where they are most comfortable for you.

 4. Magnify Text On Your Screen

-For anyone with permanently reduced vision, magnifying the text and images on your device will help you avoid straining your eyes from squinting.
-Almost every device can be adjusted to display larger text, and for those with compromised vision, this can make reading that much easier.
+For anyone with permanently reduced vision, you should magnify the text and images on your device to help you avoid straining your eyes from squinting.
+Almost every device can be adjusted to display larger text, and, for those with compromised vision, this can make reading that much easier.

 5. Blink and Take Frequent Breaks

-Most devices are set up in a way that makes work virtually non-stop, but you have to remember that you are not a machine.
-You need to take breaks to recharge, and so do your eyes.
+Most devices are set up in a way that makes work virtually non-stop, but you have to remember you are not a machine.
+You need to take breaks to recharge, and your eyes do too.
 An easy rule to remember is the 20-20-20 Rule.
-It’s easy: every 20 minutes, take a 20-second break, and look at something 20 feet away…and don’t forget to blink!
+It’s easy.
+Every 20 minutes, take a 20-second break and look at something 20 feet away…and don’t forget to blink!
 Blinking washes your eyes in naturally therapeutic tears.
-If you regularly wear glasses, make sure you have proper lenses for the computer.
+If you regularly wear glasses, then make sure you have proper lenses for the computer.